CSG-Bantang/neuronalCA/README.md

 More comprehensive guide [here](https://github.com/CSG-Bantang/neuronalCA/wiki/Game-of-Life-(GOL)-Cellular-Automata-(CA)).

+## IV.
+Brian's Brain (BB) Cellular Automata (CA)
+These systems involve solving for the snapshots of the spatiotemporal dynamics of a Brian's Brain CA [[7,8]](#7) and its extensions [[9,10]](#9).
+To start, import the package using `import BriansBrain as BB`.

+The dynamics of the original Brian's Brain can be analyzed by changing the lattice size, duration, and the initial state density `dq` and `df`. <br>
+This package extends the dynamics by changing lattice and neighborhood boundary conditions, firing condition and/or refractory condition.

+More comprehensive guide [here](https://github.com/CSG-Bantang/neuronalCA/wiki/Brian's-Brain-(BB)-Cellular-Automata-(CA)).

 ## References:

 1. <a name="1"></a>Hodgkin, Alan L., and Andrew F. Huxley.
 "A quantitative description of membrane current and its application to conduction and excitation in nerve."
 The Journal of physiology 117.4 (1952): 500.